KojoGyamfi/data-risk-analytics-portfolio/README.md

 # Data & Risk Analytics Portfolio

-Welcome to my project portfolio showcasing tools and analytics developed for a Data & Risk Analytics Consultancy business.
+Welcome to my project portfolio showcasing tools and analytics.

 Each project is built around practical use cases in financial markets, risk management, and data infrastructure.